christopher5106/christopher5106.github.io/_posts/2015-12-06-openoffice-libreoffice-automate-your-office-tasks-with-python-macros.markdown

 download the [Java SE 6 version here](http://download.info.apple.com/Mac_OS_X/031-03190.20140529.Pp3r4/JavaForOSX2014-001.dmg).

-Let's edit a first macro script file **myscript.py**, we need to create a method *HelloWorldPython* :
+Let's edit a first macro script file **myscript.py** that will print the Python version, creating a method *PythonVersion* :

 {% highlight python %}

-def HelloWorldPython( ):
+def PythonVersion( ):
+    import sys
-    """Prints the string 'Hello World(in Python)' into the current document"""
+    """Prints the Python version into the current document"""
 #get the doc from the scripting context which is made available to all scripts
     desktop = XSCRIPTCONTEXT.getDesktop()
     model = desktop.getCurrentComponent()